birkin/illiad_shib_user_switch/readme.md

     - This would allow us to shibbify the main illiad login for users (in front of illiad's remote-auth backend),

-    - and allow non-shib users to use a separte illiad-db-authNZ url,
+    - and allow non-shib users to use a separate illiad-db-authNZ url,

     - and maintain the existing easyAccess programmatic login on behalf of users (using illiad's remote-auth backend)